canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-deploy.md

     --username <kyuubi_server_account> --namespace <juju_model>
 ```

-For more information on how to customize further the Spark service accounts and
+For more information on how to further customise Spark service accounts and
 manage them, please refer to [here](/t/spark-client-snap-how-to-manage-spark-accounts/8959).

-> NOTE: From version XX and on, this should not be necessary as the Spark service account is created automatically by the charms.

 ### Deploy Charmed Spark

-Charmed Spark can be deployed using
+Charmed Spark can be deployed via
-* Native Juju YAML bundles
+* Native Juju YAML bundle and overlays
 * Terraform modules

-If you wish to use terraform modules make sure you have a working Terraform 1.8+ installed in your machine.
-You can install terraform via a [SNAP](https://snapcraft.io/terraform).

 #### Using Juju bundles